quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](img/2023-09-21_09-20-06.png)

-We have seen in this lab how to create a new Spoke using the spoke generator, to integrate ServiceNow with an external application that has an API we can use.
-In the optional section of this lab we are going to cover some more advanced concepts of flow designer/Ihub and use the value retrieved from the spoke action to update a record in ServiceNow.
+In this lab, we've learned how to create a new Spoke using the Spoke Generator, allowing us to integrate ServiceNow with an external application featuring a usable API.
+In the optional section of this lab, we will delve into more advanced concepts of Flow Designer/Ihub and demonstrate how to employ the value retrieved from the Spoke action to update a record in ServiceNow.

-> Note: With the spoke generator you no longer need to configure the REST Step and JSON Parser Step manually, the spoke action generated with Spoke Generator does that for you automatically
+> Note: With the Spoke Generator, you no longer need to manually configure the REST Step and JSON Parser Step; the Spoke action generated by the Spoke Generator handles this automatically for you.

 # Optional section

 ## Introduction

-Dealing with integration is often time not as easy as this lab make it sound.
-In this scenario we are passing data to an API.
-The API is expecting the data to be in a certain format.
-In this optional lab we are going to see how you can appply data transformation in Flow Designer before passing the data to the external API.
+Handling integrations is often not as straightforward as this lab may suggest.
+In the previous section of the lab, the data was sent to the API in the same format as it was in ServiceNow.
+However, in this scenario, we are sending data to an API that expects the data to be in a specific format.
+In this optional lab, we will explore how to apply data transformation in Flow Designer before sending the data to the external API.

-On your instance, click on the **All** menu (1) and in the filter navigator (2) type the x_snc_visitoracc_0_visitors_list.do and press enter to open that custom table.
+On your instance, navigate to the **All** menu (1) and in the filter navigator (2), type "x_snc_visitoracc_0_visitors_list.do" and press enter to open that custom table.

 ![Alt text](img/2023-09-21_12-01-25.png)

 In this use case, a custom table is utilized by a ServiceNow app developed by ACME Inc. When a visitor checks in at the reception of their building, they can scan their government ID.
-Using our DocIntel capability, a new record is created in that table for the visitor.
-Information such as the First Name, Last Name, and Date of Birth of the visitor is then extracted from their government id and stored in that table.
-In the following section, we will focus on creating the workflow that will take this data, transform it, and use it with the new spoke we created earlier in this lab.
+Using our DocIntel capability, a new record is generated in that table for the visitor.
+Information such as the First Name, Last Name, and Date of Birth of the visitor is then extracted from their government ID and stored in that table.
+In the following section, we will concentrate on creating the workflow that will take this data, transform it, and utilize it with the new spoke we created earlier in this lab.

-Notice the Visitor First Name and Visitor Last Name values (1); they are in uppercase.
-Then, notice the Date of Birth (2); it is in the MM/DD/YYYY format.
+Please note the following details: Visitor First Name and Visitor Last Name values (1) are in uppercase.
+Additionally, observe the Date of Birth (2), which is in the MM/DD/YYYY format.

 ![Alt text](img/2023-09-21_12-27-20.png)

-The external API for which we created a new spoke action earlier won't recognize those values in that format.
-The API is expecting this format Firstname, Lastname and a date in that format YYYY-MM-DD.
+The external API for which we previously created a new spoke action won't recognize those values in that format.
+The API expects the format to be Firstname, Lastname, and a date in the YYYY-MM-DD format.

-Let's create the workflow that is gonna query that API to validate that the user has all the authorization to access the building, we are going to use Data Tranform and use our new Spoke Action for this.
+Now, let's create the workflow that will query the API to verify whether the user has the necessary authorization to access the building.
+We will utilize a Data Transform and our newly created Spoke Action for this purpose.

 Open Flow Designer